-My classroom lecture on comets consists of a discussion similar to the text immediately below, illustrated by the pictures following the text, so students who miss the lecture can get a basic idea of what they missed by reading this page in its entirety.
+My classroom lecture on comets consisted of a discussion similar to the text immediately below, illustrated by the pictures following the text, so students who missed the lecture could get a basic idea of what they missed by reading this page in its entirety.

 Comets are basically dirty snowballs, sometimes hard and icy, sometimes soft and fluffy, originally formed in the outer Solar System, at or beyond the orbit of Jupiter, then flung to the outer edges of the Solar System during the period of heavy bombardment more than 4 billion years ago, which have recently had their orbits changed by passing stars or collisions with other cometary objects, so that they can once again enter the planetary regions.

 The 'snow' in comets is a mixture of various ices -- materials that we are used to as liquids or gases, but which are frozen at the low temperatures in the outer Solar System -- such as water, methane, ammonia, carbon dioxide, hydrogen cyanide, and various hydrocarbon coumpounds.
 When the comet is far from the Sun, all these materials are frozen solid, and the 'comet' is a mere speck in the sky, a dot too small and faint to even notice as an apparent starlike object.
 But when the comet nears the orbits of the outer planets, the more volatile (more easily vaporized) ices begin to evaporate, and escape the comet, into interplanetary space.

 As long as the comet is far from the Sun, the amount of gas lost in this way is negligible, and although we might be able to see the pinprick of light reflected by the solid nucleus (as the actual body of the comet is called), we wouldn't notice the gas itself.
 But as the comet gets closer to the Sun, and more gas boils off of it, we may start to see a small 'fuzzball', slowly moving among the stars.